How to quit procrastinating and get things done?

 What can be the consequences?

-Apart from the obvious (not finishing a task on time or with poor quality), procrastination has a number of secondary consequences:
+Apart from the obvious (not finishing a task on time or with poor quality), procrastination has many secondary consequences:

 Remember that procrastination, when paired with a lack of drive and interest in the world, can indicate depression or anxiety problems.
 If you feel that regular human guidance is ineffective, seek the assistance of a professional.